Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 So what’s a training agreement?
 Well, it’s an undertaking between you and a client that sees them buy into either their whole training program or perhaps a smaller mini-goal.

-For example, if a client wants to lose weight, the overall target can be broken down into smaller training agreements, each with their own date.
+For example, if a client wants to lose weight, the overall target can be broken down into smaller training agreements, each with its own date.

-The first could be to lose 5 pounds in the first month after they start making use of your services.
+The first could be losing 5 pounds in the first month after they use your services.

-The great thing about this form of inspiring a client is that it’s particularly useful for those that are reserved and shy.
+The great thing about this form of inspiring a client is that it’s particularly useful for reserved and shy people.

-For those types of clients, working out with another individual or taking part in a competitive challenge against others is simply not something that will inspire them.
+For those types of clients, working out with another individual or taking part in a competitive challenge against others will not inspire them.

-All expectations from both parties as well as the end goal should also be clearly stated.
+All expectations from both parties and the end goal should also be clearly stated.

 A training agreement can work wonders, that’s for sure.

-Last, but not least is something that can really help your clients find something that both inspires and motivates them.
+Last but not least, something that can help your clients find something that inspires and motivates them.